 \subsection{Positive $\mu_G$-invariants of Iwasawa cohomology groups}

-Of course, there exist $p$-adic Lie extensions, where the second Iwasawa cohomology group can have positive $\mu_G$-invariant.
+Of course, there exist $p$-adic Lie extensions, where the second Iwasawa cohomology groups can have positive $\mu_G$-invariants.
 In this subsection, we present a class of examples of these.
 We begin with a preliminary lemma.

 \bl Let $F$ be a number field which contains $\mu_p$.
 Then for each $i\geq 2$, we have

 \el

 \bpf Since the number field $F$ contains $\mu_p$, we have $H^2(G_{S_p}(F), \mu_p^{\ot i})\cong H^2(G_{S_p}(F), \mu_p)\ot\mu_p^{\ot (i-1)}$ which in turn implies that